BriteSnow/sketch-storyboard/README.md

 Sketch Storyboard is a Sketch plugin which turns your sketch Artboards into Storyboards that can be easily exported as a set of .pngs or looped through via the plugin menus "Next Story" and "Prev Story."
 Everything is based on group layer naming convention, and support "Story Layers" as well as "Overlay Layers" concepts.

+**IMPORTANT** The version 0.9.0 dramatically simplified the naming convention, see below the migration steps.

 ## Sketch Toolbox (Recommended)

 - Download & Install [Sketch Toolbox](http://sketchtoolbox.com/)